davidguva/awesomechrismidicontroller/README.md

 - Implement advanced LED animations for feedback.
 ---
 ## Hardware Requirements
 - ESP32 board with sufficient GPIO pins and with support for MIDI over USB.
+I would suggest the ESP32-S3 which is cheap and has enough inputs for at least a 12 button pedal.
 - Buttons for input (connected to specified GPIO pins).
 - Joystick (connected to analog pins for X and Y axes).
 (Obviously not required for now)
 - LEDs (optional for status indication).
 (Optional)